igoramadas/anyhow/README.md

 Object with keys defining the styles for each level on console output.
 This will only be effective if you also have the [chalk](https://www.npmjs.com/package/chalk) module installed.
 By default `debug` is gray, `info` white, `warn` yellow and `error` bold red.
 To disable, set it to null.

+### timestamp: false

+Boolean, if true it will prepend log messages with a timestamp.

 ## Methods